 The Grand National is one of the biggest horse races in the world.
-But that doesn’t mean that everybody who watches it is familiar with all of the racing jargon.
+But that doesn’t mean everybody who watches it is familiar with the racing jargon.

 When the race is underway and the commentator is flying through the horse positions, it’s difficult to even fully understand what he/she is saying.

 So if you’re not up on your racing shorthand, we’ve got a quick guide to what everything means.

 Every year in the Grand National a large number of the runners will get pulled-up.
 This essentially means that the jockey has decided the horse can’t keep going and so he takes it out of the race.

 It happens when the jockey believes that the horse is in distress, injured, or unable to continue racing safely.

 It is a precautionary measure to ensure the welfare of the horse and the safety of both the horse and jockey.